senseioku/bamhome/replit.md

-✓ Implemented dynamic BAM price updates with owner-only controls and safety limits ✓ Enhanced contract with BAM price management functions and comprehensive validation ✓ Fixed all calculation functions to use updatable BAM price instead of constants
+✓ Implemented dynamic BAM price updates with owner-only controls and safety limits ✓ Enhanced contract with BAM price management functions and comprehensive validation ✓ Fixed all calculation functions to use updatable BAM price instead of constants ✓ Added minimum purchase requirements: 1 USDT for BAM purchases and 1 USDT for USDB→USDT swaps

 ## User Preferences